What is the Law Regarding Employment in Cherokee?

 Anti-Discrimination laws in Cherokee

-Cherokee citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring employees, wage disputes, and terminating procedures.
-Cherokee residents must follow laws which prohibit employer discrimination against members of different classes.
+The laws applicable for citizens of Cherokee generally make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
+Cherokee residents must follow laws which prohibit employer discrimination against members of various classes.
 These classes include age, gender, race, religion, disability, and national origin.